Travis Jeppesen

-Travis Jeppesen is an American novelist, poet, artist, and art critic.
-He is known, among other works, for his novel The Suiciders; a non-fiction novel about North Korea, See You Again in Pyongyang; and for his object-oriented writing work, 16 Sculptures.
+Travis Jeppesen is an American novelist, playwright, poet, artist, and art critic.
+He is known, among other works, for his novels Settlers Landing and The Suiciders; a non-fiction novel about North Korea, See You Again in Pyongyang; and for his object-oriented writing work, 16 Sculptures.
+He also wrote the 2014 feature film The Coat, directed by Christophe Chemin.